Mota0G/Assignment3---Project-Development/README.md

 # Assignment3---Project-Development

 # Purpose:
 The project was to make a simple quiz game with at least 4 questions.
-In addition, display the correct answers and results of the user at the end of the game.
+In addition, the correct answers and user results are displayed at the end of the game.

 # Instructions on how to build and run the project:
 1 - Create a local folder in your computer